Father of the House (United Kingdom)

-The Father of the House is a title that is bestowed on the senior member of the House of Commons who has the longest continuous service.
+The Father of the House is a title that is bestowed on the male member of the House of Commons of the United Kingdom who has the longest continuous service.
 If two or more members have the same length of current uninterrupted service, then whoever was sworn in earliest, as listed in Hansard, is named as Father of the House.

-The only formal duty of the Father of the House is to preside over the election of the Speaker of the House of Commons.
-However, the relevant Standing Order does not refer to this member by the title of "Father of the House", but instead to the longest-serving member of the House present who is not a Minister of the Crown.
-Until 1971, the Clerk of the House of Commons presided over the election of the Speaker.
+The only formal duty of the father of the House is to preside over the election of the speaker of the House of Commons.
+However, the relevant Standing Order does not refer to this member by the title of "Father of the House", but instead to the longest-serving member of the House present who is not a minister of the Crown.
+Until 1971, the clerk of the House of Commons presided over the election of the Speaker.
 As the clerk is never a member, and therefore is not permitted to speak, he would silently stand and point at the Member who was to speak.
 However, this procedure broke down at the election of a new Speaker in 1971 and was changed upon the recommendation of a select committee.

-Until 6 November 2019, the Father of the House of Commons was Kenneth Clarke, a Conservative MP until 3 September 2019, and then an independent MP, for Rushcliffe.
-Clarke began his continuous service at the 1970 general election.
-He declined to seek re-election and he retired before the 2019 general election.
-Dennis Skinner, Labour MP for Bolsover, also began continuous service at the 1970 general election, but was sworn in after Clarke.
-Skinner contested the 2019 election, but was defeated, and so Sir Peter Bottomley, who has been an MP continuously since 1975, became Father of the House.
+Since the 2024 general election, Sir Edward Leigh has been Father of the House, having been an MP continuously for Gainsborough (previously Gainsborough and Horncastle) since 1983.
+While other MPs (namely Jeremy Corbyn and Roger Gale) have also served continuously since 1983, Leigh was sworn in first.

+The previous Father was Sir Peter Bottomley, who was an MP continuously from 1975 until he lost his seat to Labour's Beccy Cooper in the 2024 general election.
+Bottomley was the first Father to be unseated rather than retire or die in office.